SelfAdjointOperator/cpython/Doc/library/contextlib.rst

 .. function:: redirect_stdout(new_target)

-   Context manager for temporarily redirecting :data:`sys.stdout` to another file or file-like object.
+   A :ref:`modification context manager <modification-cms>` for temporarily redirecting :data:`sys.stdout` to another file or file-like object.

    This tool adds flexibility to existing functions or classes whose output is hardwired to stdout.